DanielSLucas/java-backend-bootcamp/session-05-advanced-java/slides.md

     - operations that end (and start!) the stream
     - produces a final result or a side effect
     - the main "point" of the whole operation

+### Streams vs Collections

+Collections -> Data storage mechanism.
+Streams -> Data processing mechanism

+- Collections are **mutable**, Streams are not!
+- Collections operations are **eager**, streams are **lazy**.
+- Collectiojns focus on **storing**, Streams on **processing and transforming**.
+- Collections are agnostic **parallelism support**, while Streams support it.

+As opposed to Collections, Streams cannot do in-place modifications, they are immutable!
+Every time you want to transform the elements of a stream you are going to create a new one!

+The benefits of this approach:

+- safe4 for parallel processing
+- side-effect free
+- improved debugging
+- encourages stateless behavior
+- better composability